EsNFish/FSND/projects/02_trivia_api/starter/backend/README.md

 Make sure postgresql is installed on your machine.
 Instructions on how to do this can be found
 here: https://www.postgresql.org/

-Once installed you can use the `psql trivia < trivia.psql`command to set up the tables and populate the tables with initial data for the app
+Once installed you can use the `createdb -U test trivia` command to create the db and then `psql trivia < trivia.psql` command to set up the tables and populate the tables with initial data for the app

 By default, the application will default to the following setup for postgresql: